jiequancui/jiequancui.github.io/_pages/about.md

 Research
 ======
 Data-centric AI opens the door to Artificial General Intelligence (AGI).
-However, various biases in large-scale datasets often limit the capabilities of trained models.
-Removing these biases can enhance the efficiency of training data while improving model generalization and robustness.
-I am interested in fundamental research on model generalization and robustness across different data distributions.
-This includes challenges in computer vision and machine learning, such as distribution shifts, adversarial examples, and out-of-distribution generalization.
+However, data biases inevitably exist in large-scale data, like data imbalance, spurious correlations among classes, and annotation noise.
+I'm interested in fundamental research of model generalization and robustness on different data distributions, realizing effective usage of large-scale data and that the trained models do not suffer from data biases.
+It usually involves problems in machine learning and computer vision, like distribution shifts, adversarial robustness, fairness, and out-of-distribution generalization.

 Additionally, I aim to understand the behaviors of large models, such as Stable Diffusion models, LLMs, and VLMs, and their applications in downstream tasks.